Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Algorithms

 Although this rate is optimal in terms of $n$ for deterministic evaluation points, it is bad in terms of $\|f\|_{C^m}$, cf.\ also \Cref{ex:bayes_runtime}.

 \cite{marteau-ferey_sampling_2022} propose a sampling algorithm based on approximating the density with a (non-negative) sum-of-squares model.
 Specifically, for a Gibbs distribution, they suggest approximating $\sqrt{p}$ with $q$ and then using $q^2$ as an unnormalized density.
-They achieve a rate of $O_{m, d, f}(n^{-m/d})$ in polynomial time without explicitly stating the dependence on $\|f\|$, but we conjecture that the dependence on $\|f\|$ is similar to \eqref{eq:density_apx_rate}.
+They achieve a rate of $O_{m, d, f}(n^{-m/d})$ in polynomial time without explicitly stating the dependence on $\|f\|$, but we conjecture that the dependence on $\|f\|$ is similar to \Eqref{eq:density_apx_rate}.